-Genetics: We use modern advances in genetics/genomics and we take a multi-omics approach to identify genetic risk factors and novel therapeutic targets for asthma.
+Genetics/Genomics: We use modern advances in genetics/genomics and we take a multi-omics approach to identify genetic risk factors and novel therapeutic targets for asthma.

-Social risk factors: We examine the effects of social stressors to better understand how they influence disease and to identify which of these stressors can be changed to improve health.
+Social risk factors: We examine the social determinants of health throughout the life course to better understand how they influence disease and to identify which of these determinants can be modified to improve health.

 There have been tremendous advances in modern genetics.
 Unfortunately, 96% of all modern genetic studies have been performed in populations of European origin.
 As a global community, we are missing out on the tremendous genetic diversity that exists throughout the world.

-In the Burchard Lab, we have created the largest and most ethnically diverse gene-environment study of asthma in the United States.
+In the UCSF Asthma Collaboratory, we have created the largest and most ethnically diverse gene-environment study of asthma in the United States.
 The complexities of asthma and respiratory illness require the integration of multiple disciplines, including clinical medicine, genetics, genomics, statistics, and epidemiology.
 We have assembled a diverse team of physicians and scientists to address asthma health disparities.
 Our team has collaborated for over twenty years and brings together expertise in social, environmental, and clinical epidemiology, genetics, statistical methods, asthma outcomes, pediatric and adult pulmonology, virology, and immunology.
-By leveraging the convergence of rapid advances in genetics and a maturing understanding of the human body’s response to the social stressors and environmental risk factors for asthma, our team aims to bridge the gaps among genetic, social, and environmental determinants of asthma health disparities.
+By leveraging the convergence of rapid advances in genetics and a maturing understanding of the human body’s response to the social determinants of health and environmental risk factors for asthma, our team aims to bridge the gaps among genetic, social, and environmental determinants of asthma health disparities.

-- Productive asthma research requires collaboration across disciplines.
-UCSF is innately collaborative and our research team spans the globe.
+Productive asthma research requires collaboration across disciplines.
+The UCSF Asthma Collaboratory is innately collaborative and our research team spans the globe.

-Under this umbrella, the Burchard team focuses on improving health through therapeutics, medicines, medical devices, and diagnostic tests.
+Under this umbrella, the Burchard team focuses on improving health by translating our discoveries into new therapeutics and diagnostics.

-The members of the Burchard Lab have a wide breadth of expertise in medicine, genetics, epidemiology, and statistics.
-The lab is cross-functional at its core; statisticians, epidemiologists, physicians, and biologists work together to foster cross-fertilization of ideas in approaching asthma research.
-The unique melding of backgrounds among the Burchard Lab team members results in a place where research integrates expertise from all fields of science and medicine.
+The members of the UCSF Asthma Collaboratory have a wide breadth of expertise in clinical medicine, genetics/genomics, epidemiology, and statistics.
+The lab is cross-functional at its core; statisticians, geneticists, epidemiologists, physicians, bioinformaticians, and biologists work together to foster cross-fertilization of ideas in approaching asthma research.
+The unique melding of backgrounds among the UCSF Asthma Collaboratory team members results in a place where research integrates expertise from all fields of science and medicine.